How can I use userscripts with the Archive?

 How can I change the appearance of the Archive?

-To change the appearance of the Archive, you can apply a Site Skin (for more information on skins, refer to the Skins and Archive Interface FAQ) or search for userstyles that you can use with the Stylish browser plugin:
+To change the appearance of the Archive of Our Own (AO3), you can apply a Site Skin (for more information on skins, refer to the Skins and Archive Interface FAQ).

 Is there a search engine plugin for AO3?

-Archive user punk has created an AO3 search engine plugin.
+Archive of Our Own (AO3) user punk has created an AO3 search engine plugin.
 To install, simply select the "Archive of Our Own" link in the list and confirm that you'd like to add it to your search engines.
 This plugin should work with Firefox, Internet Explorer, and Chrome and will allow you to search AO3 directly from your browser search box.

 What tools can let me sort, filter, or modify my search results?